 Colour schlieren image of the flow in the blade cascade of the last stage of a large steam turbine.
+The flow velocity in the right part is 1.9 times higher than the speed of sound.

 HEAT AND MASS TRANSFER